XuehaiPan/nvitop/README.md

 }
 ```

-The results can be easily logged into [TensorBoard](https://github.com/tensorflow/tensorboard) or to CSV file.
+The results can be easily logged into [TensorBoard](https://github.com/tensorflow/tensorboard) or a CSV file.
 For example:

 ```python
 import os